-DTE lineworkers and tree trimmers, along with additional crews that are sometimes needed from energy companies in other states, work 16 hour shifts throughout the day and night to serve customers.
-Their No. 1 goal: get the lights back on for affected customers, while keeping everyone safe.
+In the field, our overhead line workers and tree trimmers work up to 16-hour shifts throughout the day and night to serve customers.
+Their lone motivation is to get the power back on for affected communities while keeping everyone safe.

-DTE also activates our Mobile Command Center and community vans in severely affected areas.
+We also activate our Mobile Command Center and community vans in severely affected areas.

-The Mobile Command Center allows us to deploy quickly to resolve a variety of significant events, including large-scale storm-related outages.
+The Mobile Command Center allows us to deploy quickly to specific areas to resolve a variety of significant events, including large-scale storm-related outages.
 It’s a great tool to improve our ability to address issues impacting the energy grid, while providing customers updated estimates and information regarding their communities.
-Meanwhile, community vans offer free water, ice and portable phone chargers to those in need.
+We also deploy team members in our community vans to offer free water, ice, and other common necessities to those in need.

-As DTE continues to invest in upgraded infrastructure to make the grid more resilient to sever weather, while conducting top tier training to ensure the workforce is prepared for any scenario, we’re thankful for the continued patience of customers.
+As we continue to invest in upgraded infrastructure to make the grid more resilient to severe weather, while ensuring our teams are prepared for any scenario, we’re thankful for the continued patience of customers.